MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 ### Deploy the services

-Deploy each of the migrated microservices (not including the Spring Cloud Config and Registry servers), as described in [Quickstart: Deploy your first application to Azure Spring Cloud](/azure/spring-cloud/quickstart).
+Deploy each of the migrated Spring apps (not including the Spring Cloud Config and Registry servers), as described in [Quickstart: Deploy your first application to Azure Spring Cloud](/azure/spring-cloud/quickstart).

 ### Configure per-service secrets and externalized settings